People old and young enjoy waxing nostalgic about and learning

 acknowledged.

-pioneering unmanned helicopters.
-In 1957, Charles Kaman, founder of Kaman Corporation, created the first
+unmanned helicopters.
+In 1957, Charles Kaman, founder of Kaman Corporation, created

-unit located in another airborne helicopter.
-As you will see, this probably qualifies as the first practical
+in another airborne helicopter.
+As you will see, this probably qualifies as the

 Robot Helicopter

-"flown" by anyone.
-Inside the helicopter, in addition to the R/C equipment, are facilities for taking
+anyone.
+Inside the helicopter, in addition to the R/C equipment, are facilities

-still pictures as well as TV pictures and transmitting them to ground observers.
+for taking still pictures as well as TV pictures and transmitting them to ground

 Even during the busiest times of my life I have endeavored to maintain some form